ottomen/growth/5-patterns-proxy/README.md

 # Proxy pattern

+In computer programming, the proxy pattern is a software design pattern.
+A proxy, in its most general form, is a class functioning as an interface to something else.
+The proxy could interface to anything: a network connection, a large object in memory, a file, or some other resource that is expensive or impossible to duplicate.
+In short, a proxy is a wrapper or agent object that is being called by the client to access the real serving object behind the scenes.

+## Use cases:

+- Access control (Protection Proxy)
+- Interceptors for original object (Interceptor Proxy)
+- Validation for setter/getter/apply of original object
+- Memoization/caching of values
+- Logging purposes

 ## Vanilla JS Proxy

 The Proxy object enables you to create a proxy for another object, which can intercept and redefine fundamental operations for that object.